About Delft Haptics Lab

 Who are we?

-The Delft Haptics Lab consists of several researchers that are part of the section Human-Robot Interaction in the Department of Cognitive Robotics, Faculty of 3mE, Delft University of Technology in the Netherlands.
-The lab is also part of the Delft Robotics Institute.
+The Delft Haptics Lab is a group of several researchers that are part of the section Human-Robot Interaction in the Department of Cognitive Robotics, at the Faculty of 3mE, of Delft University of Technology in the Netherlands.
+The lab is also affiliated with the Delft Robotics Institute.

 Our vision, mission and goals

 Our mission is to understand how humans use forces when performing dynamic control tasks, and use that knowledge to help improve physical interaction with machines.
-Our goal toward this mission, is to conduct research and provide education in the area of human-machine interaction, on fundamental topics as well as over a wide range of practical applications (driving, flying, remote nuclear maintenance, sub-sea mining, robotic surgery, lifting aids).
+Our goal toward this mission, is to conduct research and provide education in the area of haptic and human-robot interaction, on fundamental topics as well as over a wide range of practical applications (driving, flying, remote nuclear maintenance, sub-sea mining, robotic surgery, lifting aids).
 Through close collaboration with companies we strive to accelerate the development of our fundamental research to market applications.
-Additionally, with our many media and outreach activities we aim to stimulate societal discussion about human-machine interaction and robotics – and show the importance of research and education in these topics.
+Additionally, with our many media and outreach activities we aim to stimulate societal discussion about human-robot interaction – and show the importance of research and education in these topics.

 To enable its activities, the Delft Haptics Lab has generated its own funding through collaborations with (inter)national companies such as Nissan, Boeing and Renault, as well as through highly competitive research grants from the Dutch Science Foundation (NWO-TTW).
-The lab is headed by full professor David A. Abbink, and its members have received multiple awards for education and research.
+The lab is headed by professor David A. Abbink, and its members have received multiple awards for education and research.